• 6 Ways To Solve Seasonal Cash Flow Problems

 If you can increase the speed of your stock turnover you could reduce stock levels that you hold, and hence the amount of cash tied up in your stock.
 You might achieve this by optimising your supply chain by buying smaller quantities more frequently.
 You will need to weigh up the effect of this on any bulk purchase discounts.

-It is also possible that some invoice finance companies will take a proportion of your stock into their funding formula - so you can release money against stock holdings.
+It is also possible that some invoice finance companies will take a proportion of your stock into their funding formula, so you can release money against stock holdings.

 3. Selective invoice finance

-During peak cash flow requirements, selective invoice finance can work very well for companies.
-It allows you to select single invoices or groups of invoices and to access finance against their face value.
-You might be able to get say 85% of the value immediately, with the balance (minus fees) passed to you when the customer pays.
 This can produce a significant positive cash flow benefit to your company.
-The big advantage of selective invoice finance is that it is unlikely to have any minimum levels of contractual lock-ins, so you can use it just to get you over your seasonal peak trading - then you don't have to use it for the rest of the year.
+The big advantage of selective invoice finance is that it is unlikely to have any minimum levels of contractual lock-ins, so you can use it just to get you over your seasonal peak trading, and then you don't have to use it for the rest of the year.

-4. Diversification
+1. Diversification

 Look for other trading activities that could help even out your seasonal trading pattern.
+To maintain cash flow, consider offering new products or services that are popular during off-peak seasons.

-5. Take more supplier credit
+2. Take more supplier credit.

 By delaying supplier payments you increase the working capital of your business.
 If you pay early, consider paying to terms - it may be worth foregoing early payment discounts in order to hold onto your cash for longer.